 … and insurance

 It is also a freelancer’s responsibility to ensure that they are adequately insured to protect themselves and their family.
 Failure to ensure that you hold the right insurance can put you and your family at financial and medical risk, so it’s crucial that you get the right coverage in place.
-This includes health, car, life and any other business-related insurances you might need.
+This includes a health care plan, car, life, and any other business-related insurances you might need.

 Although it’s tempting to avoid being insured due to the premium costs, it’s an essential component of protecting your financial situation in the bigger picture.